 Step-by-step application with screenshots

 Many LoanMe personal loans come with high interest rates, so it’s best to pay it off as quickly as possible if you can afford it.
-While LoanMe sets up automatic monthly payments from your checking account, you can also make additional payments online, through Western Union SpeedPay or MoneyGram.
+While LoanMe sets up automatic monthly payments from your checking account, you can also make additional payments online or through a third-party service like Western Union or MoneyGram.

-If you have any questions about your loan or notice a mistake, you can reach out to customer service at 844-764-7368.
+If you have any questions about your loan or notice a mistake, reach out to customer service as soon as possible.